microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Copying the web site files_

 1. Congratulations!
 You now have a working Web site.
-Open your browser and navigate to the Web site URL, which is shown in the Web App's blade in the portal.
-Or simply click the URL in the portal.
+Open your browser and navigate to the Web site URL, which is shown in the portal.
+Or simply click the site URL.

     ![Navigating to the finished Web site](Images/deploy-go-to-web-site.png)

     _Navigating to the finished Web site_

 1. Upload a few images to the Web site.
-Click on any of the images to see enlarged views.
+Click any of the image thumbnails to see an enlarged view.

-	> By default, the PHP installation in your Azure Web App limits file uploads to 2 MB.
-You can increase the limit by adding a .user.ini file to your site as [described here](https://blogs.msdn.microsoft.com/kaushal/2014/01/01/windows-azure-web-sites-file-upload-limit-for-php-sites-hosted-on-waws/).
-For now, just upload images that are smaller than 2 MB.
+	> By default, the PHP installation in your Azure Web App limits file uploads to 8 MB.
+You can increase the limit by adding a .user.ini file to your site as [described here](https://azure.microsoft.com/en-us/documentation/articles/web-sites-php-configure/).
+For now, just upload images that are smaller than 8 MB because you would have to adjust other PHP settings such as MEMORY_LIMIT to handle very large images.

     ![The working Web site](Images/final-workingwebsite.png)